xiangp126/uChatDEMO/README.md

 ## Features

-This was Implemented In C++, In general, has follow features:
+This Demo was Implemented In C++, In general, has following features:

 * Whoami Client Query Support
 * RealTime Login & Punched Info Output